vegaprotocol/specs/protocol/0059-STKG-simple_staking_and_delegating.md

 - Auto undelegation - whenever the party dissociates tokens, their nomination must be updated such that their maximum nomination reflects the association.

 ## Fringe Cases:
-A delegator can delegate some stake, and immediatelly undelegate it before the next epoch starts.
+A delegator can delegate some stake, and immediately undelegate it before the next epoch starts.
 This is fine with us.

 If the value of `minimum_delegateable_stake` changes in a bad way, stakers might be stuck with